johnkary/johnkary.net/_posts/2009-12-01-how-to-upgrade-a-symfony-project-from-1-2-to-1-31-4.md

 #### sfValidatorDoctrineChoiceMany

-Since I was using a deprecated form widget, I also double-checked the widget’s validator for the same field. [sfValidatorDoctrineChoiceMany][] has *not* been deprecated.
+Since I was using a deprecated form widget, I also double-checked the widget's validator for the same field. [sfValidatorDoctrineChoiceMany][] has *not* been deprecated.
 Instead, it calls its parent `configure()` method in its parent class `sfValidatorDoctrineChoice`, and sets the option `multiple` to true.

-Sounds very similar to the explanation above, doesn’t it?
-Why the developers chose to deprecate the widget and not the validator, I’m not sure.
+Sounds very similar to the explanation above, doesn't it?
+Why the developers chose to deprecate the widget and not the validator, I'm not sure.
 Regardless, I chose to change `sfValidatorDoctrineChoiceMany` just to stay consistent with my form widget.

 Symfony 1.2: